Ingress filtering: Problem

 Networks receive packets from other networks.
 Normally a packet will contain the IP address of the computer that originally sent it.
 This allows devices in the receiving network to know where it came from, allowing a reply to be routed back (amongst other things), except when IP addresses are used through a proxy or a spoofed IP address, which does not pinpoint a specific user within that pool of users.

-A sender IP address can be faked (spoofed), characterising a spoofing attack.
+A sender IP address can be faked (spoofed), characterizing a spoofing attack.
 This disguises the origin of packets sent, for example in a denial-of-service attack.
 The same holds true for proxies, although in a different manner than IP spoofing.

 Potential solutions

 One potential solution involves implementing the use of intermediate Internet gateways (i.e., those servers connecting disparate networks along the path followed by any given packet) filtering or denying any packet deemed to be illegitimate.
 The gateway processing the packet might simply ignore the packet completely, or where possible, it might send a packet back to the sender relaying a message that the illegitimate packet has been denied.
-Host intrusion prevention systems (HIPS) are one example of technical engineering applications that help to identify, prevent and/or deter unwanted, unsuspected and/or suspicious events and intrusions.
+Host intrusion prevention systems (HIPS) are one example of technical engineering applications that help to identify, prevent and/or deter unwanted, unsuspected or suspicious events and intrusions.

-Any router that implements ingress filtering checks the source IP field of IP packets it receives, and drops packets if the packets don't have an IP address in the IP address block to which the interface is connected.
+Any router that implements ingress filtering checks the source IP field of IP packets it receives and drops packets if the packets don't have an IP address in the IP address block to which the interface is connected.
 This may not be possible if the end host is multi-homed and also sends transit network traffic.

 In ingress filtering, packets coming into the network are filtered if the network sending it should not send packets from the originating IP address(es).
 If the end host is a stub network or host, the router needs to filter all IP packets that have, as the source IP, private addresses (RFC 1918), bogon addresses or addresses that do not have the same network address as the interface.